 Avoid carrying too much cash and ensure your items, including your passport, visa, and other travel documents, are secure.
-It would be best to leave your valuables at home or a Bounce luggage locker and only access them when necessary while traveling.
+It would be best to leave your valuables at your accommodation and only access them when necessary while traveling.

 Some bars and restaurants are notorious for charging exorbitant amounts for meals or drinks.
 If you can’t pay the bill, they will accompany you to an ATM to demand more money.
 To avoid falling victim to these scams, ask for the menu with prices listed clearly before ordering.

 Unfortunately, some taxi drivers are an accomplice in the scam.
 For this reason, you should never ask a taxi driver for a bar or restaurant recommendation and decline if they offer to take you to a nearby entertainment venue.
 It’s always a good idea to contact a taxi from a reputable city taxi company.

 If you're worried about visiting Budapest alone, don’t fret!
 It’s one of the best big cities to start your travel journey on your own.
 With a high location score of 76 according to Travel Safe Abroad, Budapest is a safe city to explore for solo travelers.

 Hungary ranks 29th on the Bounce Women Travel Safety Index.
 Solo female travelers can also find comfort in knowing they can plan their itinerary without worry.
 There are female-friendly restaurants, bars, and top hotels close to major attractions.
 It’s the perfect opportunity to relax and make time for yourself, making the most of everything the capital has to offer.